Green Valley High School (Nevada)

 Green Valley High School is located in Henderson, Nevada, United States.
 The school, serving grades 9 through 12, is a part of the Clark County School District.
 The school's mascot are the Gators, and the school's motto is Commitment to Excellence.

 History

 The school was named after the master-planned community of Green Valley which is located in northern Henderson.
 The school opened in the fall of 1991 with Carroll Johnston as the first principal and the first class graduating in 1993.
 Green Valley High School was the first high school since 1976 to open in Clark County School District.

 Green Valley was the largest school in Nevada for three years.
 But as the number of schools in the district has increased to over forty schools, Green Valley's zoned area has decreased, greatly impacting the size of the school's population.
-While the school had 3,500 students in 1991, now the school has 3,030 students in the current 2020 school year.
+While the school had 3,500 students in 1991, the school had 3,030 students in the 2020 school year.